shashank0601/search-pattern/README.md

 # search-pattern
 A relation of search queries when searched with google search.
 It gives an extended relation between search performed by google and interconnection between results at an extra depth.

+See the application live in action on https://shashank-google-search.netlify.com/

 Steps to run the app.
 1. Go to the base folder and run ```npm install``` to install the node dependencies.
 2. Run ```npm start``` to start the application.